SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

 That’s actually a great question!
 We’re all about being prepared, and that includes popping your tiny house up early so you’re ready if the need comes.

-Your IKEA better shelter could be used as a “she shed” or an office until a greater need comes.
+Your IKEA off-grid tiny house could be used as a “she shed” or an office until a greater need comes.

 If you have the means to relocate it, the IKEA tiny house will do the trick as well.